 Marginal Product of Labor

 It is the extra unit of output produced by employing one additional unit of labor.
-Put another way, it is the change in TPL due to change in one extra unit of labor i.e.
+Put another way, it is the change in TPL due to a change in one extra unit of labor, i.e.

 MPL= ΔTPL / ΔL

-where Δ shows the change in the respective variables (ΔL is always 1 because labor unit changes one by one i.e. 1, 2, 3… n-1, n person).
-This is a per unit production because the marginal refers to the yields from the one additional factor unit.
+Where Δ shows the change in the respective variables (ΔL is always one because labor units change one by one, i.e., 1, 2, 3… n-1, n persons).
+This is a per-unit production because the marginal refers to the yields from the one additional factor unit.
 That means we are talking about calculating marginal product from tabular data (also called discrete data), and such calculation of marginal product is called arc marginal product because it measures marginal product between two points.
-However, the following figure measures point marginal product of labor at points A and C, given by slope of respective tangents, as they measure marginal product at that points.
+However, the following figure measures point marginal product of labor at points A and C, given by the slope of respective tangents, as they measure the marginal product at those points.

 Graphically,